Scatenix/DSA/README.md

 ## Testing

+The goal of this repo, next to learning DSA, is to do Test-Driven-Development.

 Every datastructure and algorithm has their own test files.

 Test individually by cd'ing into their directory and `go test`